Jumpstart docs logo Back to the app

 • Vonage

-Use the :action_cable delivery method to add notifications to the navbar immediately.
+Use the :action_cable delivery method to broadcast notifications to the navbar immediately.
 Generated notifications include ActionCable as an example by default.

 class NewComment < ApplicationNotification